nikthefix/Lilygo_Support_T_Encoder_Pro_Smart_Watch/README.md

 nikthefix 18.06.2024

-This is the Squareline Studio Smart Watch Demo implemented for the Lilygo T-Encoder-Pro At present the encoder dial and buzzer have not been assigned a function.
+This is the Squareline Studio Smart Watch Demo implemented for the Lilygo T-Encoder-Pro.
+At present the encoder dial and buzzer have not been assigned a function.